Equivariant cohomology of even-dimensional complex quadrics from a combinatorial point of view: Acknowledgment

 \section{Acknowledgment}

 The author was supported by JSPS KAKENHI Grant Number 21K03262.
 He also would like to thank Professor Fuichi Uchida (1938--2021) who was the supervisor in his master course.
 He learned a lot from Professor Uchida including complex quadrics.
+He also would like to thank the anonymous referees for their careful reading of the previous manuscript and their comments and suggestions.